Ishimwe12-ALT/oracle_pdb_ass_II_29598_Ornellae/README.md

 The assignment successfully demonstrated practical knowledge of Oracle Multitenant Architecture using Oracle Database 21c.

-The tasks involving PDB creation, management, deletion, and monitoring through Oracle Enterprise Manager were completed without issues.
+The tasks involving PDB creation, management, deletion, and monitoring through SQL Developer since oracle entreprise Manager failed ,were completed without issues.

 All assignment requirements were fulfilled.